 It is typical of the Parma and Piacenza areas and Coppa Piacentina has been given the DOC Community recognition.
-However, it is also produced in other areas of Italy, where they use different processing methods and are sold under different names (for example, Capocollo, which, if made in the Calabria region, has been given the DOC mark).
+However, it is also produced in other areas of Italy, where they use different processing methods and is sold under different names (for example, Capocollo, which, if made in the Calabria region, has been given the DOC mark).

-Coppa is cylinder shaped, pointed at both ends, its texture is compact, but not elastic.
+Coppa is cylinder-shaped, pointed at both ends, its texture is compact, but not elastic.
 Inside, this product is red with white to pink fat veins.
 It is one of the most nourishing charcuterie products, its smell is mild and characteristic, its taste is delicate and becomes more refined with maturation.

-It is made rom the pork belly and its shape changes according to the type.
+It is made from the pork belly and its shape changes according to the type.
 For example, it is square in the case of flat pancetta that can be with skin on or skinless, classical or smoked.
 Instead, rolled Pancetta, Magretta and Pancetta Coppata (its name is because it is made by rolling together Pancetta and Coppa) are all round in shape.
 Pancetta Piacentina and Pancetta di Calabria have been given the DOC Community mark.

 Its color is rosy white, more reddish in leaner Pancettas.
 Its smell is delicate and varies depending on the spices used, such as pepper and cloves, whereas Pancettas coming from central Italy are very often flavored with garlic and fennel seeds.

-Lard is made from pork back, more precisely, from the fatty layer under the skin and to make a high quality product, heavy pigs are used; in fact, these animals must have a strong constitution, with well developed muscles and with a ratio between fatty and lean cuts that is more favorable to the latter.
+Lard is made from pork back, more precisely, from the fatty layer under the skin and to make a high-quality product, heavy pigs are used; in fact, these animals must have a strong constitution, with well-developed muscles and with a ratio between fatty and lean cuts that is more favorable to the latter.